AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/UniqueNameService/UniqueCAEXName.md

 UniqueNameService.UniqueCAEXName Method (XElement, String)
 ==========================================================
-AutomationML 2.1 APICreates a unique CAEX Name for a child with the specified elementTagName in the specified sequence
+Creates a unique CAEX Name for a child with the specified elementTagName in the specified sequence

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)